-1. Industrial finance corporation of India (IFCI) - 1948
+1. Industrial Finance Corporation of India (IFCI) - 1948

-It was established in 1st July 1948 the main object of IFCI is to make medium and long term credit to the industrial units.
+It was established in 1st July 1948.
+The main objective of IFCI is to make medium and long term credit to the industrial units.

-Function:-
+Functions:-

-- 1. Granting loans and advances for the period of 25 years. - 2.
+- 1. Granting loans and advances for a period of 25 years. - 2.
 Subscribing to the shares and debentures floated by industrials concerns. - 3.
 Granting loans in foreign currencies. - 4.
 Guaranteeing for differed payments in respect of import of capital goods.

-2. State Financial corporation (SFC) - 1953
+2. State Financial Corporation (SFC) - 1953